explaingit

 TLDR

-A tiny JavaScript library that shows a slim loading bar at the top of the page as content loads, giving users visual feedback that something is happening.
+A tiny JavaScript library that adds a slim loading bar at the top of your web page, the same style you see on YouTube, to show users something is happening during page loads or data fetches.

 Mindmap